 Follow the dispatcher’s instructions.
 You should always stay on the line until the dispatcher tells you it’s ok to hang up.
 They may give you instructions about what to do.
 Follow these carefully--they can prevent further problems, and even save your life (or someone else’s).
 The dispatcher may give you instructions on things like:

 Follow through if you call by mistake.
 If you or someone else (like a child) accidentally call 911, don’t hang up the phone.
-If you just hang up, the dispatcher may assume that an actual emergency is going on and send assistance.
+If you just hang up, the dispatcher will assume that an actual emergency is going on and send assistance.
 Instead, stay on the line and calmly tell the dispatcher that the call was a mistake.

 Don’t call 911 for the wrong reasons.
 When a genuine emergency is at hand, you shouldn’t feel shy about calling 911.
 However, using 911 for non-urgent situations bogs down the system and keeps responders from potentially helping others who really need it.
 Examples of non-urgent situations include: